arjunrao87/the-one/README.md

-# Decision Maker
+# The One

 Sick of all the choices and recommendations that apps keep giving you?
 Don't worry.
-Decision Maker is here for you
+The One is here for you

 ## Architecture